ietf-tools/bibxml-service/docs/rfp-requirements.rst

    (serialized to YAML) bibliographic data are used.
 Those sources are used to populate PostgreSQL database at runtime.

-5. xml2rfc-style paths are supported, where requested path is used to construct a query against Relaton bibliographic item JSON, and obtained item is returned serialized in XML.
+5. xml2rfc-style paths are supported.
+Requested path is used to construct a query against Relaton bibliographic item JSON, and obtained item is returned serialized in XML.

+   A manual map to a document identifier, if present, overrides automatic resolution.

+   Fallback to data indexed from xml2rfc mirror Git repository is used as last resort.

    Refer to :doc:`/topics/xml2rfc-compat` for details.